ambroselli-io/kiss-my-invoices/README.md

+## What is Kiss my Invoices 💋 ?

+A demo is worth a thousand words: https://invoices.kiss-my.app/

 ## Feedback & Roadmap

 Kiss my Invoices is a MVP (Minimum Viable Product) and is still in active development.
 If you have any feedback or suggestions, please [open an issue](https://github.com/ambroselli-io/kiss-my-invoices/issues/new/choose).